Resources

 Storytelling with Data: Let’s Practice! by Cole Nussbaumer Knaflic is a hands-on companion to her first book, offering practical exercises and real-world examples to help readers strengthen their data visualization and storytelling skills.
 It’s designed as a workbook to apply concepts through practice and experimentation.

-What our attendees are saying...
+What attendees are saying...

 • Jineva B